python-cmd2/cmd2/docs/features/completion.rst

 Completion
 ==========

-``cmd2`` adds tab-completion of file system paths for all built-in commands where it makes sense, including:
+``cmd2`` adds tab completion of file system paths for all built-in commands where it makes sense, including:

 - ``edit``